ASEAN Heritage Parks

 Mt.
 Malindang Range Natural Park

 Composed of seven major peaks with Mt.
-Malindang as the highest at 2,404 meters, and Mt.
-Ampiro as the lowest peak at 1,532 meters, the mountain range was formed through a series of volcanic activities throughout its long history.
+Malindang as the highest at 2,404 metres, and Mt.
+Ampiro as the lowest peak at 1,532 metres, the mountain range was formed through a series of volcanic activities throughout its long history.

 Photo Gallery